chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 - use [forms](https://learning.rasa.com/conversational-ai-with-rasa/basic-forms/) to collect user's input
 - use [slots](https://learning.rasa.com/conversational-ai-with-rasa/slots/) to track information

-You may also want to use the following.
+You may also want to use the following:
 - [Action Server](https://rasa.com/docs/action-server/)
 - [Knowledge Base](https://rasa.com/docs/rasa/action-server/knowledge-bases/)
 Programming in Python is needed.